-a feeder, which is not a CBD feeder, with actual maximum demand over the reporting period per total feeder route length greater than 0.3 MVA/km; and the feeder is located in the areas of the State defined in Part 1.5 of the Code of Conduct.16
+a feeder, which is not a CBD feeder, with actual maximum demand greater than 0.3MVA/km over the reporting period; and

-15 See NQ&R Code, clause 3(1).
+13 See clause 3(1) of the NQ&R Code.
 These feeders are now operated by Electricity Networks Corporation (trading as Western Power).